Ice Cream Sandwiches are a breeze!

 Straight from my latest cookbook, The Whole Foods Kosher Kitchen.

 Children never seem to tire of this treat.
 Tapioca flour gives the cookies their ethereally light texture.
-They are bland and lend themselves to lots of playing and decorating: This diehard baker hates all frills, so I will just suggest brushing the tops with egg wash (egg mixed with a little water); topping with sprinkles, coarse sugar, and tiny chocolate chips just before baking.
+They are bland, in a delicious way, and lend themselves to lots of playing and decorating: This diehard baker hates all frills, so I will just suggest brushing the tops with egg wash (egg mixed with a little water); topping with sprinkles, coarse sugar, and tiny chocolate chips just before baking.
 Or flavor the dough with cinnamon, ginger, cardamom, lemon zest, etc. (1 to 2 tablespoons, 1 flavor at a time).
+Get fun cookie cutters to celebrate any time of year!

 - 2 eggs (only if you are restricted: use ½ cup flax mixture, page 276)